ruchikakhandelwal/travel/_posts/2019-10-17-shivanasamudram.markdown

   <div class="carousel-cell"><img src="images/posts/shivanasamudra/bc_3.jpeg" width="120px" height="90px" /></div>
   <div class="carousel-cell"><img src="images/posts/shivanasamudra/bc_4.jpeg" width="120px" height="90px" /></div>
 </div>
+<div class="mt-2 mb-2"><iframe src="https://www.google.com/maps/embed?pb=!1m18!1m12!1m3!1d3898.414842629959!2d77.18147345070855!3d12.287825791264423!2m3!1f0!2f0!3f0!3m2!1i1024!2i768!4f13.1!3m3!1m2!1s0x3baf1dab6549915b%3A0x3548ab1ef13c42d2!2sBarachkki%20waterfall%20view%20point!5e0!3m2!1sen!2sin!4v1578837255924!5m2!1sen!2sin" width="400" height="300" frameborder="0" style="border:0;" allowfullscreen=""></iframe></div>
+<h2 class="mt-4 mb-2">The Return Journey</h2>
 <p>Its time to return back to home.
 Before leaving we had some snacks which we brought along with us.
-On the way back we crossed the bridge  built over Kaveri.
-We stopped there for a few mins.
-View on both side was amazing we clicked some pics and continued our journey.
+On the way back we crossed the bridge built over Kaveri river.
+We stopped there for a few minutes.
+View on both sides was amazing, we clicked some pictures and continued our journey.
 By the time it started raining which made the weather pleasant again.
-We took mysuru highway and stopped at Maddur for refreshment as there are many small restaurants on mysuru highway.
-After 4 hours of drive we reached home.
-Trip to shivansamudram is must for waterfall  and nature lovers
+It was green all around.
+We decided to take the way via Maddur.
+We stopped at Maddur for refreshment as there are many small restaurants on the Mysuru highway.
+After 4 hours of drive from Shivanasamudra, we reached home.
+Trip to Shivansamudram is a must for waterfall and nature lovers.
 </p>
 <div class="carousel carousel-main carousel-shiv-2" data-flickity='{"pageDots": false }'>
   <div class="carousel-cell"><img src="images/posts/shivanasamudra/it_3.jpeg" class="img-fluid" /></div>